EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

   -t magento-demo-web .
 ```

-Hre's what this all means:
+Here's what this all means:

 - `docker build`: Is the command to build images from Dockerfiles.
 - `--build-arg USER=kevin`: Specifies the username for the account with sudo access that we will log into our container as.
-I've chosen `kevin` here but you should use the one you're logged in as in your machine.
+I've chosen `kevin` here but you should use the one you're logged in as in your own machine.
 - `--build-arg UID=$(id -u)`: Uses the `id -u` to pass in the Id of the currently logged in user.
 - `--build-arg GID=$(id -g)`: Uses the `id -g` to pass in the Group Id of the currently logged in user.
 - `-t magento-demo .`: Specifies the name of the resulting image to be `magento-demo`.
 The `.` is a reference to the current working directory from where we're running the command, which is where our Dockerfile is located.